top of page

 The Elders' Home

-With this noble thought in mind, we three women -- Padma Srinivasan, Sarasa Vasudevan and Jayalakshmi Sreenivasan joined together and registered Vishranthi Trust in 2003.
+With this vision, Padma Srinivasan, Sarasa Vasudevan, and Jayalakshmi Sreenivasan founded Vishranthi Trust in 2003.

 The Childrens' Home